• Skip to primary navigation

 In the first video, I discuss one of my favorite books on the subject (and definitely a Living Book!) titled Nourishing Traditions by Sally Fallon.
 In a later video, I share my thoughts on what I believe to be the essential Traditional Foods every kitchen should have.

-FREE Traditional Foods Pantry List
+Free Traditional Foods Pantry List

 To accompany the Traditional Foods mini-course, be sure to download my FREE 36-page Essential Traditional Foods Four-Corners Pantry List.
 This detailed eBook lists all the foods you will want to stock in your Working Pantry (Everyday Pantry), your Refrigerator, your Freezer, and your Extended Pantry (Prepper Pantry).